Business Rates freedom of information requests

 - all non-domestic properties within Cheshire East and their rateable values including relief and exemption

-- credits written on
+- combined amount of credits written on

 We no longer respond individually to any requests for information on these topics.